michae1bo/Celestial-Bodies-Database/README.md

-psql dump form the Celestial Bodies Database project for the Relational Database Certification
+psql dump form the Celestial Bodies Database project for the Relational Database Certification on freeCodeCamp